Reed-CompBio/spras/docs/tutorial/intermediate.rst

 5. Running the algorithm

 SPRAS executes each algorithm by launching its corresponding Docker image multiple times (once for each parameter configuration).
 During each run, SPRAS provides the prepared input files and the corresponding parameter settings to the container.
-Each algorithm then runs independently within its Docker environment and produces a raw pathway output file (raw-pathway.txt), which contains the reconstructed subnetwork in the algorithm's native format.
+Each algorithm then runs independently within its Docker container and produces a raw pathway output file (raw-pathway.txt), which contains the reconstructed subnetwork in the algorithm's native format.

 6. Standardizing the results